digiltd/oh-rtd-test/Nest-Binding-Example.md

 ### Rules

 #### Opening Windows, set the Thermostat to away-mode to save Energy
-This rule assumes that the windows are all `Contact` Items, are all in a Group called `GWindows`, and that the members are `Bedroom2ZoneTripped` ... `StairsWindowsZoneTripped` per the list below.
+This rule assumes that the windows are all `Contact` Items, are all in a Group called `GWindow`, and that the members are `Bedroom2ZoneTripped` ... `StairsWindowsZoneTripped` per the list below.

 ```xtend
 rule "Windows Opened (any)"